ibm-cloud-docs/apps/ts_apps.md

     If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:

-    1. From your dashboard, select your app.
+    1. Select your app from the dashboard.
 The app details page opens.
     2. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.

     If you use the `cf` command line interface, complete the following steps: